cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 * `Flp.encode(measurement: Measurement) -> Vec[Field]` encodes a raw measurement
   as a vector of field elements.
 The return value MUST be of length `INPUT_LEN`.
-  An error is raised if the measurement cannot be represented as a valid input.

-In addition, for some FLPs, the encoded input includes redundant field elements that are useful for checking the proof, but which are not needed after the proof has been checked.
+For some FLPs, the encoded input also includes redundant field elements that are useful for checking the proof, but which are not needed after the proof has been checked.
+An example is the "integer sum" data type from {{CGB17}} in which an integer in range `[0, 2^k)` is encoded as a vector of `k` field elements (this type is also defined in {{prio3-instantiations}}).
+After consuming this vector, all that is needed is the integer it represeents.
 Thus the FLP defines an algorithm for truncating the input to the length of the aggregated output:

 * `Flp.truncate(input: Vec[Field]) -> Vec[Field]` maps an encoded input to an
   aggregatable output.
 The length of the input MUST be `INPUT_LEN` and the length of the output MUST be `OUTPUT_LEN`.

-The need for the truncation method arises from the observation that some FLPs encode redundancy into the input that is used for proof generation; and once the proof is checked, the redundancy can be removed before aggregating.
-An example is the "integer sum" data type from {{CGB17}} in which an integer in range `[0, 2^k)` is encoded as a vector of `k` field elements.
-Taken together, these two functionalities correspond roughly to the notion of Affine-aggregatable encodings (AFEs) from {{CGB17}}.
+We remark that, taken together, these two functionalities correspond roughly to the notion of "Affine-aggregatable encodings (AFEs)" from {{CGB17}}.

 ## Construction {#prio3-construction}